antoniusmisfit/pdos-goodies/README.md

 As the primary author of PDOS states, "Base functionality of PDOS/386 has now been completed.
 No further functionality is required for a basic functional system".
 As far as being able to boot to a simple command line, edit text files and use a BBS, I cannot disagree with this.

 However, in it's current form PDOS has many basic feature gaps that hold it back from competing with other DOS-like operating systems like FreeDOS.
-While it's being very actively developed with a focus on portability to other computing architectures, I feel that PDOS is being neglected on the "front end", and there's a genuine need for direct implementations of those missing features, or clever utilities that eliminate the need for those missing features.
+While it's being very actively developed with a focus on portability to other computing architectures, I feel that PDOS is being neglected on the "front end", and there's a genuine need for implementations of those missing features, or clever utilities that eliminate the need for those missing features.
 That's what this project aims to achieve.

 ## Contributing